What indicates that a person has ingested a poison and requires activated charcoal treatment?

 Prepare for the North Carolina EMT State Exam with interactive quizzes and comprehensive explanations.
 Master your skills and gain confidence by reviewing key topics before test day!

-The key factor in determining whether a person requires activated charcoal treatment after ingesting a poison is their ability to swallow safely.
-When a person is alert and can swallow, it indicates that they can potentially take the activated charcoal, which is often used to absorb toxins in the gastrointestinal tract.
-This treatment can help reduce the absorption of the poison into the bloodstream, thereby mitigating its harmful effects.
 If a person is unconscious or unable to swallow, administering activated charcoal could lead to choking or aspiration, which can further complicate their medical condition.
 Irregular breathing may indicate a more severe systemic effect from the poison, while cold extremities could point to shock or poor perfusion.
 In either case, those situations would require other interventions rather than simply administering activated charcoal.
 Thus, the ability to swallow is crucial in this context, making it the appropriate condition under which to use activated charcoal.